-- The local authority (LA) - A clinical commissioning group for an area within the LA - The chief officer of police for a police area in the LA area
+- The local authority (LA) - Integrated care boards for an area (previously known as clinical commissioning groups) within the LA - The chief officer of police for a police area in the LA area children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
+We will decide what's appropriate and which terms to use on a case-by-case basis.